 Gum disease can be serious, but it’s preventable if you catch it early.
 By watching for symptoms like bleeding gums, swelling, bad breath, gum recession, and loose teeth, you can keep your gums healthy by practicing good oral hygiene.

-If you’re ever in doubt, don’t hesitate to visit Dr. Oswal’s dental clinic in Sakkardara for gum disease or other dental problems.
+If you’re ever in doubt, don’t hesitate to visit Dr Kalamkar'S Welldent Family Dental Care dental clinic in Sakkardara for gum disease or other dental problems.
 We are here to provide you with advice and the best possible treatments.
 It’s always better to be safe than sorry when it comes to your oral health!